 The many secluded bays on the island provide a bubble of serenity away from the busy life of the rest of Europe.

 If you had an option to discover the landscape and people of this unique island world by bike, would you take it?
-Embark on this 8-day tour on bike.
+Embark on this 8-day tour by bike.
 You get to travel on a comfortable motor yacht and travel from harbor to harbor on a bike.
 Check Availability for your dates.

 4. Porto Santo, Portugal

 If you are the kind to find peace and tranquility in solitude, Porto Santo will be your sweet nirvana.
-A part of the archipelago of Madeira, Portugal in the North Atlantic, it is remote and untouched.
+A part of the archipelago of Madeira, Portugal in the North Atlantic, is remote and untouched.

 Sporting an 8-kilometer beach of fine yellow sand, it has a sparse amount of tourists who actually make it there.

 Porto Santo is also the home of historic explorer Christopher Columbus.
 Casa Colombo where Christopher Columbus lived with his Portuguese wife, is now a museum.
-Needless to say, that is a must visit when in Porto Santo.
+Needless to say, that is a must-visit when in Porto Santo.